How do I recover a lost share certificate?

 When administering estates on behalf of their clients, Solicitors and legal professionals may have to sell or transfer shareholdings, which can become complicated when the share certificate cannot be located.

-This blog will provide an overview of how you can go about recovering/replacing a lost share certificate and the services that can help simplify the process.
+This blog provides an overview of how you can recover or replace a lost share certificate and the services that can help simplify the process.

 Download our leaflet for an overview of our specialist services here.

-How much does it cost to replace a lost share certificate?
+How much is the cost of replacing a lost share certificate?

 If contacting the share registrar to request a replacement certificate, you will likely be asked to pay an indemnity fee.
 This is based on the value of the shares and is payable for each individual shareholding.

-In some instances, you may be able to proceed with selling the shares without the certificate – this is not the case if they are being transferred.
-If the Personal Representative has instructed you to sell the shares and a certificate is not required, registrars may charge a fee which will be deducted from the proceeds of the sale.
-They may also charge an additional administration fee.
+In some instances, you may be able to proceed with selling the shares without the certificate.
+However, this is not possible if they are being transferred.
+If the Personal Representative has instructed you to sell the shares and a certificate is not required, registrars may charge a fee which will be deducted from the proceeds of the sale, and possibly an additional administration fee.
 Again, this cost is dependent on the shareholding values.

 How do I trace old shares?

-As previously stated, if the company with which the shares are held is known, they can be contacted to trace lost shareholdings and share certificates.
+As previously stated, if the company with which the shares are held is known, they can be contacted to trace shareholdings and lost share certificates.
 The three main share registrars in the UK are Link, Equinity, and ComputerShare.
 However, it may prove difficult to track down this information if there is no documentation readily available.
-Personal Representatives and legal professionals should not leave any known/suspected shares unattended, though; there are around £3 billion of unclaimed shares and dividends in the UK.
+Personal Representatives and legal professionals should ensure that any shares – whether their existence can be confirmed or is simply suspected – are not left unclaimed; there are around £3 billion of unclaimed shares and dividends in the UK.

 It is the duty of Executors and Administrators to maximise the estate value for the beneficiaries, and this includes dealing with known, unclaimed, or lost assets.
-Whilst you could embark upon the time-consuming task of contacting all relevant institutions and companies, you can also use a professional asset search service that will include locating shares.
+Whilst you could embark upon the time-consuming task of contacting all relevant institutions and companies yourself, another option is to use a professional asset search service that will include locating shares.

 • Banks and building societies